-We are very happy to showcase to you places whose potential is to be found in their unspoilt character, their traditions and their culture.
-The following key points, which are closely aligned with the aims of the Alpine Convention, are very important to us: the philosophy of tourism, visual impact and Alpine charm, mountain farming and forestry, nature and landscape conservation, environmentally-friendly mobility/transport, good communications and the exchange of information.
+We would like to introduce you to places whose greatest potential lies in their originality, tradition and culture.
+The following points, which are closely linked to the objectives of the Alpine Convention, are particularly important to us: tourism philosophy, townscape and Alpine flair, mountain farming and mountain forestry, nature and landscape conservation, environmentally friendly mobility / transport, communication and information exchange.

-The philosophy of the Mountaineering Villages comprises the following themes, from which the strict criteria for selecting municipalities are drawn:
+The philosophy of the Mountaineering Villages encompasses the following themes, from which the strict criteria for selecting municipalities are drawn:

 Duties and role of the Mountaineering Villages